-Who are the Russian individuals or businesses targeted by new E.U. sanctions?
+Who are some of the high-profile Russians facing international sanctions?

 The E.U. said in a note published in its official journal that the Internet Research Agency “conducts disinformation campaigns targeting Ukraine’s agenda by influencing elections or perceptions of the annexation of Crimea or the conflict in Donbas.”

-“In this capacity, the Internet Research Agency is responsible for actively supporting actions which undermine and threaten the territorial integrity, sovereignty and independence of Ukraine,” the note said, adding that the company is “financed by Yevgeniy Prigozhin, and therefore associated with a listed person.”
+“In this capacity, the Internet Research Agency is responsible for actively supporting actions which undermine and threaten the territorial integrity, sovereignty and independence of Ukraine,” the note said.

-The E.U. also listed Prigozhin’s wife and mother as sanctions targets for their involvement with businesses owned by Prigozhin.

-His first foray into business was a hot-dog stand.
+Prigozhin’s first foray into business was a hot-dog stand.
 In a series of food-related ventures in the 1990s, he opened a fast food cafe, then food marts and upscale restraints in Russia’s major cities.
 He later became known as “Putin’s chef” after founding a catering company that scored a $1.6 billion contract to source 90 percent of food orders to Russian soldiers in 2012.

 Maria Zakharova